 What are the possible side effects of Injectafer?

-Injectafer can cause serious side effects, including:
+Injectafer may cause serious side effects, including:

 The most common side effects of Injectafer include: